ReactiveBayes/RxInfer.jl/docs/src/manuals/comparison.md

 **Notes**:
 - **Universality**: Denotes the capability to depict a vast array of probabilistic models.
-- **Efficiency**: Highlights computational prowess.
-A "–" in this context suggests perceived sluggishness.
+- **Efficiency**: Highlights computational competence.
+A "–" in this context suggests perceived slowness.
-- **Expressiveness**: Assesses the ability to succinctly formulate intricate probabilistic models.
+- **Expressiveness**: Assesses the ability to concisely formulate intricate probabilistic models.
 - **Debugging & Visualization**: Evaluates the suite of tools for model debugging and visualization.
-- **Modularity**: Reflects the potential to craft models by amalgamating smaller models.
+- **Modularity**: Reflects the potential to create models by integrating smaller models.
 - **Inference Engines**: Pinpoints the primary inference strategy employed by the toolbox.
 - **Language**: Identifies the programming language integral to the toolbox.
 - **Community & Ecosystem**: Signifies the vibrancy of the ecosystem, inclusive of tools, libraries, and community backing.